gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 An altervative which is designed to overcome these problems is the adjusted R^2 or R-bar-squared.
 Using this measure, the best model will be the one with the largest value of R-bar-squared.
 Maximizing the R-bar-squared is equivalent to minimizing the standard error.
+#### Cross-validation
+Time series cross-validation was introduced as a general tool for determining the predictive ability of a model.
+For regression models, it is also possible to use classical leave-one-out cross-validation to selection predictors.
+This is faster and makes more efficient use of the data.
+Under this criterion, the best model is the one with the smallest value of CV.